msc2106/getting-and-cleaning-data-project/CodeBook.md

 The names of the other variables in the data set are composed of three or four elements.
 The first is the prefix `time` or `freq`, indicating whether the signal was collect on the time domain or frequency domain.
 The second part indicates the motion being measured.
 The third indicates whether the measure is `mean` or standard deviation (`std`).
 Some measurements are split between the x, y, and z axes, indicated with a suffix of `x`, `y`, or `z`.

 ### Summary data set
 This presents the averages of all of the measures described above, grouped by subject and activity (i.e. 6 activity by 30 subjects or 180 rows).
+The columns names are those of the full data set prefixed by `average_`.